Midnordic/music-master/Content.md

 # Become a Music Master

 **Music Master** is a powerful audio tool that puts sound in your hands and unleashes your creativity.
 Built for Game Masters, it lets you craft **dynamic, event-driven soundscapes** that react to your story.
 Layer tracks, automate fades, and trigger cinematic moments — all with a click.

 [🎧 Join the Closed Beta Tests](#Join-the-closed-beta-tests)

 ---

 ## Music Master
-### by Midnordic

 Other apps give you canned soundboards.
 **Music Master gives you complete creative control.**